Stimikk/Cigar_Downloader/README.md

 # Cigar_Downloader
-Multistage file downloader
+Multistage malware downloader

   ! informational and educational purposes only !

-Cigar is a tool that create a multistage Program downloader.This tool will generate other scripts, change some attributes in PE header of your file and encrypt it.
+Cigar is a tool that create a multistage malware downloader.This tool will generate other scripts, change some attributes in PE header of your file and encrypt it.

 Requirements: